ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 -   _User interaction: Do the FAST component's behaviors match the visual design spec?
 When they differ, which approach is preferable and why?_
     -   No additional requirements
 -   _Styling: Does FAST provide APIs to achieve the styling in the visual design spec?_
-    -   FAST API most likely won't be sufficient for creating extra states in spec, Custom css behaviors for each tooltip state will be added, similar to how .withBehaviors and appearanceBehavior are used in C:\...\nimble-components\src\patterns\button\styles.ts.
-3 different tokens will be used for the backgrounds of the tooltip states- (Light mode has two different states of tooltip backgrounds based on the state of the tooltip, other two modes have the same background colors for all states of tooltips).
+    -   FAST API most likely won't be sufficient for creating extra states in spec, Custom CSS behaviors for each tooltip state will follow a pattern that is similarly used in other nimble components, like the styling applied to buttons based on their appearance mode.
+    2 tokens will be used for the backgrounds of the tooltip states- (One will be used for light mode, which has two different states of tooltip backgrounds based on the state of the tooltip, and the other modes will be used for dark and color mode, which have the same background colors for all states of tooltips).
     -   Version of error / information tooltips with icons will also be included.
 -   _Testing: Is FAST's coverage sufficient?
 Should we write any tests beyond Chromatic visual tests?_
     -   No additional requirements